15 Places To Flip Unwanted Items for Profit

 This is a level above the pawnshop.
 It’s a specialty store that will help you sell unused items.

-Depending on how the store works, they may pay you upfront or split the profit with you once your item is sold.
+Depending on how the store works, they may pay you upfront or split the profit once your item is sold.

 You can also list items on online consignment stores such as swap.com and thredUP.
-The consignment store process will take a bit longer than options 1 – 4 above.
+The consignment store process will take longer than options 1 – 4 above.

 Flip Unwanted Items for Profit Offline – Tips for Success